kwinter745321/ESP32LVGL/Videos/video45/README.md

 # README - video 45

 16 July 2025
+18 July 2025 updated repo with driver files on the flash

 # Topic
 This is video 45 on MicroPython and LVGL 9.3.
 This video introduces LVGL Grid.
 The LVGL Grid function is explained using the Test Rig and the MicroPython Online Simulator.
 The Test Rig uses an ESP32-S3-DevKitC-1 USB board connected to an ILI9341 display.